kmdabdulla/file_manager/README.md

 ## Security measures
 1. Laravel framework support for CSRF prevention is used.
 2. Proper sanitization, validation and output encoding are used to prevent SQL injection and XSS.
 3. AES-256-CBC is currently used for encryption.
-Some authenticated encryption algorithms like AES-256-GCM will be used in the future (warranted investigation).
+Some authenticated encryption algorithms like AES-256-GCM will be used in the future (further investigation needed).

 ## TO DO